Chain of Command (Star Trek: The Next Generation): Releases

 The episode was released as part of the Star Trek: The Next Generation season six DVD box set in the United States on December 3, 2002.
 A remastered HD version was released on Blu-ray optical disc, on June 24, 2014.

 "Chain of Command" was released in the United Kingdom on PAL-Format LaserDisc on April 7, 1997.
 The episode was published on a two-sided 12" optical disc with runtime of 88 minutes.

 It was also one of the episodes included in the anthology DVD box set Star Trek Fan Collective - Captain's Log; the set also includes the TNG episodes "In Theory" and "Darmok" among other episodes from the franchise.
 The set was released on July 24, 2007 in the United States.

-It was announced in the summer of 2019, that "Chain of Command" was going to be included in a Picard box-set, along with "Best of Both Worlds", and the four TNG theatrical films.
-This should not be confused with the previously released The Jean-Luc Picard Collection, which was released in the United States on August 3, 2004, and included four TNG episodes but not this one or the movies.
-The box set, including "Chain of Command" was released on October 15, 2019, and also included a mini-comic book called Star Trek: Sky’s The Limit.
+"Chain of Command" was included in a Picard box-set released on October 15, 2019, along with "Best of Both Worlds", and the four TNG theatrical films.
 The release included a making of feature for "Chain of Command" and also the episode(s) can be watched with an audio commentary by Ronny Cox, Jonathan West, and Mike & Denise Okuda.